 - Record triage decisions early and update them as necessary as you go.
 This is important to teach PATCHS AI how to triage patient requests as they come in, and make sure you get accurate information on your activity reports.

-- Block out time for clinical staff to use PATCHS in their appointment calendars.
+- Block slots for clinical staff to use PATCHS in their appointment calendars.
 We find you get the most benefit from PATCHS if you remove as many pre-booked appointments as possible and work from your PATCHS inbox instead.

 - Limit the number of requests you receive if necessary.
 In an ideal world, PATCHS would be unlimited and turned on 24 hours per day, 7 days per week.
 But we understand practices only have a certain number of staff to deal with patient requests, and a certain number of hours in the day to deal with them.